isabella232/docs-hub-dal/docs/ngsiagent_cookbook.md

 Then you can access the [swagger](http://127.0.0.1:8080/api-docs)

-In order to be used with the orchestrator, the docker image should be available in the local docker repository. ```docker pull <imagename>````
+In order to be used with the orchestrator, the docker image should be available in the local docker repository (docker pull <imagename>).
 For example, for a test ping NGSI agent:

           root@vm-pixel-public:/opt/pixel/Installation# docker pull pixelh2020/pingtest:0.1

-You can request the list of available NGSI Agents images already available on the host with an API call (**/images **):
+You can request the list of available NGSI Agents images already available on the host with an API call (**/images**):

 ```